 The Book

-This book is about coming to awareness:, about the conscious use and integration of resources we all have.
+This book is about coming to awareness, about the conscious use and integration of resources we all have.
 Further, It suggests that we try on for size a paradigmatic shift and explore our own journey through our personal lives and our work, by building a relationship of understanding and trust with ourselves first.
 That we listen to and hear through the intuitive process first.
 For isn’t that how our best ideas and insights often arrive?

 Each chapter that follows is part of a series of essays and commentaries based upon the author’s subjective, personal discoveries, inspirations, and ideas.
 Stories are told here as the examples of life and the lives around us, which can not only impact and shape our own lives, but can continue to shape our conscious awareness and perspective: encouraging our own growth if we allow ourselves to be open to deeper insights and vision.